Naim08/Workflow-Orchestrator/q&a.md

-I'll answer each of these questions as if I were explaining my Workflow Orchestrator project in an interview setting.

 ### Technical Implementation Questions

 **1. "Can you walk us through what happens when a new trigger event enters your system?
 Follow the entire execution path."**